-Yes, spousal income may affect your LRAP benefits.
+Yes, spousal income (as well as assets) may affect your LRAP benefits.
 The adjusted gross income used will either be a) the individual income or b) half the joint income, whichever of the two is higher.
-See page 5 of the LRAP Program Terms for more information on spousal income, children, assets and other factors that can adjust a graduate's income for the purpose of LRAP benefits.
+If the spouse has educational loan payments, those will be subtracted from the spouse's annual income.
+Moreover, any substantial physical and financial assets over $200,000 will be included as income.
+See the LRAP Program Terms for more information on spousal income, children, assets and other factors that can adjust a graduate's income for the purpose of LRAP benefits.

 Need-based student loans are covered.
 This means loans taken to meet eligible in-school expenses.
 Sometimes students choose to borrow funds in lieu of their "student contribution."
 Such amounts are not considered need-based and are not covered by LRAP.
 LRAP will cover need-based loans used to meet undergraduate, law school, and other graduate school requirements.
 Bar examination and examination preparation expenses are also eligible but capped at $10,000 per participant.
 See the LRAP Program Terms.

 Graduates must complete one full year of eligible public interest employment to receive cancellation of that year's LRAP benefit.
-Graduates who work in public service for ten years are eligible to have 100% of their educational debt covered by LRAP.
+Graduates who work in public service for the first ten years after graduation are eligible to have 100% of their educational debt covered by LRAP.

 A participant must enter the program within the first 5 years the January after graduation.
 Thereafter, a graduate may exit and re-enter the Program any time within ten years of graduation.
 The ten-year rule is not extended if a graduate begins participation in LRAP several years after graduation, engages in academic studies following Law School, or defers payment on student loans.

-The Stanford Law School LRAP Calculator demonstrates how the Miles and Nancy Rubin Loan Repayment Assistance Program can help you cover your educational debt.
+The Stanford Law School LRAP Calculator demonstrates how the Miles and Nancy Rubin Loan Repayment Assistance Program and the Anonymous Public Service Loan Repayment Assistance Program can help you cover your educational debt.

 The program’s built-in incentives encourage participants to remain working in the public sector, and these incentives are factored into resulting calculations.
 For example, the “seniority adjustment” that accommodates salary increases due to career advancement is already taken into account: Beginning the second year of public interest employment, $1,000 will be deducted from a participant’s “LRAP Adjusted Gross Income” for every year of qualifying public interest employment.